 Have the Government’s five key lockdown tests been met?

+Britain has passed the peak of coronavirus infections, Prime Minister Boris Johnson said.

+He said that he would set out a “road map” for easing lockdown restrictions next week.

-Britain has yet to meet the five tests set out by the Government which it says must be reached before the lockdown measures can be adjusted, Downing Street has said.
+But has the Government met the five tests it says must be reached before the lockdown measures can be adjusted?

-But what progress has been made?
-And how far off is Britain from the targets?

 The first test is whether Britain has the capacity to look after those seriously ill with coronavirus – which can be measured by spare beds in intensive care.